Server Install - Docker Image

 Are you sure you want to start the server with the node config data present?

-For now, type YES, and hit enter.
-After we copy the config under the Node Install instructions we will delete the node config JSON and you should not see this warning any more.
+Type YES if you're sure.
+[NO]: YESFor now, type YES, and hit enter.
+After we copy the config under the Node Install instructions we will delete the node config JSON and this warning should not be seen any more.

 Standard Security Install Ignore Warning